What is this about?

 Our zones are self-adjustable to your resting HR.
 As your fitness improves, the intensity of each zone will increase automatically.

 After each workout, you'll see a colorful chart showing how much time you spent in all four HR zones:

 Here’s a breakdown of colors that display your intensity level:

-If you want to dive deeper into our HR zone calculations and see all the proofs and formulae, check out the article Welltory vs. Garmin & Polar: Heart Rate Zones Difference Explained.
+If you want to dive deeper into our HR zone calculations and see all the proofs and formulae, check out this article.

 Work out with Welltory, track your personalized HR zones, and reach your fitness goals faster.